 In Spanish, “cortado” means “cut”.

 Specifically, it is the past participle of the verb “cortar” which means “to cut.”
 This makes perfect sense, which is nice, as the espresso is cut with milk.

-Unlike many other espresso drinks, cortado only comes in one size (2oz).
+Unlike many other espresso drinks, cortado only comes in one size (2oz in Spain and 4oz in the US).
 Even more surprisingly, almost all big chain coffee shops stick to this rule and only sell it in that one size.

 So, a cortado is a single shot of espresso cut with the same amount of heated, but not foamed, milk.
 The result is a slightly sweetened espresso that amplifies the dark chocolate flavors in the coffee beans.

 A Cortado in the US is usually a double shot of espresso served with the same heated, but not foamed, milk keeping the 1:1 ratio.

 There’s a cortado variation known as a breve coffee.
 It’s double the size and uses half and half milk to really add an extra hit of indulgent sweetness (and calories).

 Like many coffee lovers, I am obsessed with trying different types of coffee beans.
 Particularly if they are high-elevation Arabica hailing from regions such as Ethiopia, Burundi, Costa Rica, and Colombia.
 However, to make a cortado, we need to turn to the less vaunted sibling of Arabica – Robusta.

 A well-made cortado coffee brings out the sweet smoke and dark chocolate flavors from a dark roast Robusta.
 Viet Nam and Java in Indonesia are two of the best places in the world for growing high-quality Robusta.
 They’re not always easy to get hold of outside the countries themselves but if you’re looking for some beans for your cortado, those are the places to start.